De Jeugd van Tegenwoordig: Watskeburt?!

 Like many notable hits, there were parodies for Watskeburt?!.
 Waarsmebird and Opkeplurt are a few examples of this.
-There were also German, frysian, west-frysian etc. versions of this song.
-Within the student world this song did not go unnoticed.
-The parody cult created a parody group called De Student van Tegenwoordig with a parody called Noggeneukt?!, which was a famous in the student city Utrecht.
-In Groningen surfaced a parody called Supermooi!.
-After the release of Watskeburt?!, the online youth magazine Spunk translated the lyrics to German with the title Watspassier?!
+There were also German, Frysian and West-Frysian versions of the song.
+There was a parody group called De Student van Tegenwoordig with a parody called Noggeneukt?!, which was a famous in the student city Utrecht.
+In Groningen there was a parody called Supermooi!.
+After the release of Watskeburt?!, the online youth magazine Spunk translated the lyrics to German with the title Watspassiert?!

-Parels voor de zwijnen
+Parels Voor De Zwijnen

 On 23 August 2005, the group received a scoop with the song Voorjekijkendoorlopen by being the first Dutch band to release a song as ringtone before presenting it as a single.
 They also received an award in 2005 for most watched music video.

-In 2005 their debut album Parels voor de zwijnen released with 20 songs.
-De Jeugd van Tegenwoordig received the Dutch Mobo Award for Best breakthrough.
+In 2005 their debut album Parels Voor De Zwijnen released with 20 songs.
+De Jeugd Van Tegenwoordig received the Dutch Mobo Award for Best breakthrough.
 They sold up to 8000 copies of this album.

 On 17 October they received their own show named, Hard Gaan, on the TV channel The Box Comedy.